Kathua rape: BJP MP sees Pakistan role, says ‘Hindus just 1% in Kashmir, living in fear’

 A report in The Times of India quoted him as saying that it was Pakistan-backed militants who raped and murdered the girl.
 “They have a motive to instigate communal sentiments and provoke Hindus and Muslims against each other,” he said.

 So far, eight persons including mastermind Sanji Ram have been charged with abduction, rape and murder of the 8-year-old girl in Kathua’s Rasana village in January.
 The chargesheet has revealed that the girl was held in a temple, drugged, gangraped and later killed.
-She was strangled with her scraf.
+She was strangled with her scarf.
 Also, a stone was slammed on her head to make sure she was dead.
 Her body was dumped in a nearby forest.
 Police said that this was done to instill a sense of fear in the Bakerwal community.
 Police has also charged Sanji Ram with bribing local police officials, including a Sub-Inspector and a Head Constable, to destroy evidence.

 The incident attained communal colour after the revelation that the accused persons are Hindus and the victim a Muslim, with a group of lawyers in Jammu protesting in solidarity with the suspects and reportedly demanding their release.
 Two ministers from the ruling BJP had also attended the march organised by Hindu Ekta Manch.
 The ministers were Chaudhary Lal Singh and Chander Prakash Ganga.
 On Wednesday, lawyers in Kathua demonstrated against the police and tried to prevent police from filing a chargesheet.
 The Jammu Bar Association has now demanded a CBI probe into the case.